rland1/election_analysis/README.md

 ## Overview of Election Audit

 There recently was an election for the US Congressional Precinct in Colorado.
 An employee from the Colorado Board of Election Committee is requesting support to summarize the results using python.
 These results will aid in automating the process of auditing and certifying this election, other congressional disticts, and local elections.
+This analysis also includes more granular statistics like percentage of votes for each county, voter turnout for each county and which had the highest turnout also.

 ## Election-Audit Results